CMS Workflow Optimization

 TVO Media Education

-As the product designer, I conducted user interviews to diagnose these pain points and redesigned the workflow accordingly.
-The targeted UI improvements resulted in a 50% reduction in content management time.
+I conducted user interviews with web production team to diagnose these pain points and redesigned key UI components to optimize their workflow.
+The targeted improvements resulted in a 50% reduction in content management time.

 My Role